pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-setup-terraform.md

 ```
 ![](images/SG-setup-terraform/001.png)

 -	Extract the Terraform configuration files from the git above into your Terraform working directory.
 In our case we are extracting from `d:\DatabaseCloudServiceForDBAsOCI\workshops\dbcs-dba\install\TF.zip` to `d:`.
+De-select the Path.

 	![](images/SG-setup-terraform/002.png)